 For one of the teams involved, formed by the Afghan Association, it was their first year in existence, and they had made the semi-final.

 Then the shootings happened.
-Four team members were in the Masjid Al-Noor, and all survived.
+Four team members were in the Masjid An-Nur (also know as Al-Noor Mosque), and all survived.
 One, however, lost his father, Matiullah Safi.

 The semi-final, like many other sports events, was postponed one week while the city remained in shock.